Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: Quasi-metric relativity in brief

 \subsection{Special equations of motion}

-In this paper we analyze the equations of motion (7) in the case of a uniformly expanding, isotropic gravitational field in vacuum exterior to an isolated, spherically symmetric source in an isotropic, compact spatial background.
+In this paper, we analyse the equations of motion (7) in the case of a uniformly expanding, isotropic gravitational field in vacuum exterior to an isolated, spherically symmetric source in an isotropic, compact spatial background.
 We also require that the source is at rest with respect to some GTCS.
-Furthermore we require that ${\bar N}_t$ is independent of $x^0$ (and $t$); i.e., that the only explicit time dependence is via $t$ in the spatial scale factor (using the chosen GTCS).
-Then it turns out that also the FOs must be at rest with respect to the chosen GTCS and consequently the shift vector field vanishes.
+Furthermore, we require that ${\bar N}_t$ and ${\tilde h}_{(t)ks}$ are independent of $x^0$ and $t$; i.e., that the only explicit time dependence is via $t$ in the spatial scale factor (using the chosen GTCS).
+Then it turns out that also the FOs must be at rest with respect to the chosen GTCS and consequently the shift vector field vanishes (this is strictly true only if the isolated system is at rest with respect to the cosmic rest frame, but see the previous section for a discussion of why this is not a crucial issue).
 We denote this a ``metrically static'' case.
-This scenario may be taken as a generalization of the analogous case with a Minkowski background (that case is analyzed in [4]) and is more realistic since the Minkowski background is not a part of our theory but rather invoked as an approximation being useful in particular cases.
+This scenario may be taken as a generalization of the analogous case with a Minkowski background (that case is analysed in [4]) and is more realistic since the Minkowski background is not a part of our theory but rather invoked as an approximation being useful in particular cases.